chriha/pro-cli/README.md

 git clone -q https://github.com/chriha/pro-cli.git $HOME/.pro-cli && $HOME/.pro-cli/setup.sh
 ```

-After installation you can use the `project` command with all its beauty.
+Reload your shell and use the `project` command with all its beauty.

 ## Commands